 There were problems with this scenario.
 First, I had sexuality.
-That meant porn magazines and masturbation, both of which I got caught at once each.
-But such things didn't really get discussed.
+Religion and the reality of my body were telling me different things.
+And such things didn't really get discussed.
 In fact, when I was 12, my "talk" consisted of a small booklet, A Doctor Talks to Ten to Twelve Year Olds, or something like that.
 "When you finish it, let me know if you have any questions," my dad said.
 "A few moments of pleasure can lead to a lifetime of trouble."